 In the event that enhanced filtration units are installed at the Proposed Project either as a mitigation measure or project design feature requirement, SCAQMD staff recommends that the Lead Agency consider the limitations of the enhanced filtration.
 For example, in a study that SCAQMD conducted to investigate filters, a cost burden is expected to be within the range of \$120 to \$240 per year to replace each filter.
+The initial start-up cost could substantially increase if an HVAC system needs to be installed.
 In addition, because the filters would not have any effectiveness unless the HVAC system is running, there may be increased energy costs to the residents.
 It is typically assumed that the filters operate 100 percent of the time while residents are indoors, and the environmental analysis does not generally account for the times when the residents have their windows or doors open or are in common space areas of the project.
 In addition, these filters have no ability to filter out any toxic gases from vehicle exhaust.
 Therefore, the presumed effectiveness and feasibility of any filtration units should be carefully evaluated in more detail prior to assuming that they will sufficiently alleviate exposures to DPM emissions.

-If enhanced filtration units are installed at the Proposed Project, and to ensure that they are enforceable throughout the lifetime of the Proposed Project as well as effective in reducing exposures to DPM emissions, SCAQMD staff recommends that the Lead Agency provide additional details regarding the ongoing, regular maintenance of filters in the EIR.
-To facilitate a good faith effort at full disclosure and provide useful information to future residents who will live at the Proposed Project, the EIR should include the following information, at a minimum:
+If enhanced filtration units are installed at the Proposed Project, and to ensure that they are enforceable throughout the lifetime of the Proposed Project as well as effective in reducing exposures to DPM emissions, SCAQMD staff recommends that the Lead Agency provide additional details regarding the ongoing, regular maintenance and monitoring of filters in the environmental analysis.
+To facilitate a good faith effort at full disclosure and provide useful information to future residents who will live at the Proposed Project, the environmental analysis should include the following information, at a minimum:

-- Disclose the potential health impacts to prospective residents from living in a close proximity of I-101 and SR-110 and the reduced effectiveness of air filtration system when windows are open and/or when residents are outdoor (e.g., in the common usable open space areas); - Identify the responsible implementing and enforcement agency such as the Lead Agency to ensure that enhanced filtration units are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identify the responsible implementing and enforcement agency such as the Lead Agency to ensure that enhanced filtration units are inspected regularly; - Provide information to residents on where the MERV filers can be purchased;
+- Disclose the potential health impacts to prospective residents from living in a close proximity of I-215 and the reduced effectiveness of air filtration system when windows are open and/or when residents are outdoor (e.g., in the common and open space areas); - Identify the responsible implementing and enforcement agency such as the Lead Agency to ensure that enhanced filtration units are installed on-site at the Proposed Project before a permit of occupancy is issued; - Identify the responsible implementing and enforcement agency such as the Lead Agency to ensure that enhanced filtration units are inspected regularly; - Provide information to residents on where the MERV filers can be purchased; - Disclose the potential increase in energy costs for running the HVAC system to prospective residents; - Provide recommended schedules (e.g., once a year or every six months) for replacing the enhanced filtration units to prospective residents; - Identify the responsible entity such as residents themselves, Homeowner's Association, or property management for ensuring enhanced filtration units are replaced on time, if appropriate and feasible (if residents should be responsible for the periodic and regular purchase and replacement of the enhanced filtration units, the Lead Agency should include this information in the disclosure form); - Identify, provide, and disclose any ongoing cost sharing strategies, if any, for the purchase and replacement of the enhanced filtration units; - Set City-wide or Project-specific criteria for assessing progress in installing and replacing the enhanced filtration units; and